PaulRBerg/prb-math/README.md

 ### Contact

-If you discover any security issues, please report them via [Keybase](https://keybase.io/paulrberg).
+If you discover any bugs or security issues, please report them via [Telegram](https://t.me/paulrberg).

 ## Acknowledgements